Current Campus Status

 - Faculty and staff are encouraged to share their questions with Alec Porteous, USM's Chief Operating Officer, Chief Business Officer and COVID-19 Ombudsperson.

-- To help keep everyone apprised of new information, I will be sending regular Healthy Husky email updates to students, faculty and staff, and we will update this website with the latest information.
+- To help keep everyone apprised of new information, I will send regular Healthy Husky email updates to students, faculty, and staff, and we will update this website with the latest information.

 - The Together for Maine website will be the primary source of information and guidelines promulgated by the University of Maine System.

-To our faculty, staff and members of the Fall Planning Task Force — thank you for the hard work you have done over the spring and this summer to prepare for our return to campus and continue to provide our students with the best possible learning and residential living experiences.
+To our faculty, staff, and members of the Fall Planning Task Force — thank you for the hard work you have done over summer 2020 to prepare for our return to campus in fall 2020 and continue to provide our students with the best possible learning and residential living experiences.

-In the coming weeks, we will discover new challenges and questions that need to be resolved.
+This year, we will discover new challenges and questions that need to be resolved.
 The plain truth is that none of us have undertaken anything of this magnitude before.
-That’s true for students, faculty and staff nationwide.
+That’s true for students, faculty, and staff nationwide.
 I mention this with the hope that we may all understand that the changes we will face will require new reserves of patience and flexibility.
-As we move forward — in accordance with guidelines promulgated by Governor Mills, the Maine CDC and the University of Maine System — I’m confident that we will continue to approach our search for solutions with the same spirit of goodwill and unwavering focus on students that saw us through the end of the spring semester.
+As we move forward — in accordance with guidelines promulgated by Governor Mills, the Maine CDC, and the University of Maine System — I’m confident that we will continue to approach our search for solutions with the same spirit of goodwill and unwavering focus on students that saw us through the end of the spring semester.

 Dr. Glenn Cummings